 Kids Cost More Than You Think: And the cost is rising.

 Yes, but . . . you will look back one day when you’re old and grey, and the highlight of your life will be your memories with your kid.
 Our remembered happiness matters more than experienced happiness, according to Daniel Kahneman.
-And having a purpose matters more than being happy, according to me.
+And having a purpose matters more than being happy and kids give you purpose, according to me.

 Am I Even Fit To Be A Mother?